jwillage/Trees/rmd/Accuracy/Accuracy.md

      geom_text(data = means, aes(x = lon, y = lat, label = segment), size = 6)
 }

-drawLines(block.35[order(block.35$lat), ][1, "lat"], block.35[order(block.35$lat), ][1, "lon"])
+drawLines(block.35[order(block.35$lat), ][1, "lat"], block.35[order(block.35$lat), ][1, "lon"],
+          "toner-lines")
 ```

 ![](Figs/draw lines-1.png)

 The point of interest is indicated by the red dot, and each returned segment is uniquely colored.
 The first segment returned is definitely the most correct: Clinton from 166 - 185.
-Segment 2 is not wanted, and is actually just a sidewalk from Clinton to Essex.
+Segment 2 is unwanted, and is actually just a sidewalk from Clinton to Essex.
 Segment 3 is the other segment that completes this block.
 Segments 4 - 10 are not part of the block. **The task at hand is to create a reproducible process that groups segments 1 and 3 into a block, and eliminates the other results**.

 The approach involves the Geonames Find Nearest Intersection (FNI) API.
-Each segment previously returned from FNS will have it's two endpoints passed into FNI.
+Each segment previously returned from the FNS API will have it's two endpoints passed into FNI.
 The order of rules is as follows:

 1) Segments are evaluated in the order of minimal `distance` from the point.
 The first segment will act as the reference point.
-Segments may be considered to be part of the block if their `street` is the same value as that of the first segment.
+Segments may be considered to be part of the block only if their `street` is the same value as that of the first segment.
-1) A call is made to the FNI API using the segment's first and last coordinates.
+1) A call is made to the FNI API using the segment's endpoints (first and last coordinates).
 2) Endpoints that are within X `distance` of their nearest intersection are marked as a block end.
 X is close to 0.
-2) If block has two ends, exit the process.
+2) If the block has two ends, exit the process.
-3) If block has less than two ends, repeat for remaining segments.
+3) If the block has less than two ends, repeat with the remaining segments.

 An example with the previous data is as follows:
 Segment 1 is the reference point and an FNI call is made with each of it's endpoints.
-The results are distinct.
-The distance of first endpoint is 0.
-The distance of the second endpoint is 0.7.
+Two distinct intersections are returnd.
+The distance of the first endpoint to it's nearest intersction is 0.
+The distance of the second endpoint to it's nearest intersection is 0.7.
 Endpoint 1 is added as a block end.
 The block is still incomplete, process next segment.

 The street of segment 2 does not match the reference (segment 1).
-It's street name is actually the empty string.
+It's street name is actually an empty string.
 Skip this segment.

 Segment 3 has a matching street name, "Clinton St".
 The FNI calls are made for both endpoints.
 Distinct endpoints are returned.
 Endpoint 1 has distance 0.7, and endpoint 2 has distance 0.
 Endpoint 2 is added as a block end.
 The block now has two ends and is considered complete.
 The process exits.